Tangent Cone of Numerical Semigroup Rings of Embedding Dimension Three: Acknowledgement

 \section{Acknowledgement}

-The author wishes to thank Bernd Ulrich for the helpful suggestions throughout the preparation of this paper.
-Also, the author wishes to thank William Heinzer for the warm encouragement and helpful comments.
-He wants to acknowledge the support provided by {\sc Singular} \cite{GPS05} and GAP \cite{GAP4}.
-In particular, he thanks Lance Bryant for the many helpful conversations and for the {\sc Singular} library that facilitates the computations of initial form ideals.
+This paper is part of my Ph.D. thesis at Purdue University, which was written under the supervision of Professor Bernd Ulrich.
+I want to express my sincere gratitude to Professor Bernd Ulrich for the advising, encouragement and inspiration.
+I am also grateful to Dr.~Lance Bryant and Professor William Heinzer for the stimulating comments during the preparation of this work.
+I want to acknowledge the support provided by {\tt GAP} \cite{GAP4} and {\sc Singular} \cite{GPS}.
+In addition, I thank Dr.~Lance Bryant for bringing to my attention the research of V.~Sapko, and for his {\sc Singular} library that facilitates the computations of initial form ideals.
+Finally, I thank the referee for the careful reading and valuable comments and suggestions.